deusExMac/WebScraper/README.md

 ## Structure of rules in .exr file

+-'libraryDescription': A human readable description of the .exr file.
+What it is used for etc.
+-'library': list of rules comprising this library.

+Rule attributes/properties:

-''ruleName'': Name of the rule.
-In the current version, rule names should not contain spaces and these names are used to store extracted values in disctionaries.
+- 'ruleName': Name of the rule.
+In the current version, rule names should not contain spaces.
+Rule names are important as these names are used to store extracted values, by that rule, with these keys in python dictionaries.
+- 'ruleDescription': A human readable description of the rule's aim i.e. what it does.